charliecalvert/CloudNotes/Assignments/ElvenImageEditing.md

 npm start
 ```

-Now open the **markdownFileWithImages** in a markdown edit.
+Now open the **markdownFileWithImages** in a markdown editor.
 Delete the images you don't want, add comments for the images you do want.

 I decided, at least for now, to not put the full path to the images in the **markdownFileWithImages**.
 Instead I used the relative path expected on our website.
 Here is an example full path: